Kagera Region: Climate

-With an average annual rainfall of 500 to 2000 mms, the Kagera Region has a bi-modal rainfall pattern from March to May and from October to November.
-Rainfall varies from 2000 mm per year in Bukoba to 500 mm in the west, with rainfall being higher along Lake Victoria's coasts and decreasing inland and away from the lake as well as with height.
-The temperature ranges from 20 degrees Celsius to 28 degrees Celsius.
-The area is made up of a number of hills that run parallel to the lake's edge and north to south.
+Average annual rainfall is 500 to 2000 mm, the Region has a bi-annual rainfall pattern from March to May and from October to November.
+Rainfall varies from 2000 mm per year in Bukoba to 500 mm to the west, with rainfall higher along Lake Victoria's shore and decreasing away from the lake as well as with elevation.
+The temperature ranges from 20 °C to 28 °C. The area is covered in hills that run parallel to the lake shore running north to south.

 Geology

 Lying on the Kivu Rift, the western of the two branches of the East African Rift which transverses Tanzania, Kagera experiences significant seismic activity.
 On 10 September 2016, the region was struck by a 5.9 magnitude earthquake in which 17 people died, and at least 250 others were injured.

 Kagera is known for its agriculture, lush landscapes, and wildlife.
-It has reasonably fertile old soils but climate change has led to soil exhaustion and a need to use fertiliser.
+It has reasonably fertile old soils but poor soil management has led to soil exhaustion requiring the use fertiliser.